choderalab/klogw/_posts/2016-09-29-eliminating-nuisance-parameters.md

 Imagine that we’ve been challenged by a friend to estimate the number of times a coin has been flipped in a series of independent sessions, but(!) we’re only told how many times the coin landed on heads.
 In each session, the coin is flipped N times, heads appears with a probability p, and both are unknown.
 How can we estimate N?
 The binomial distribution is the natural probabilistic model for this situation, and we can use it to construct a likelihood function for N given the number of times heads is drawn with p as the nuisance parameter.
 The example in the paper considers five sessions, with the number of heads being 16, 18, 22, 25, and 27 for each session.
-This example, including equations and code, is worked through in detail here [hyperlink].
-For this case, the full two-dimensional likelihood surface looks like this:
+This example, including equations and code, is worked through in detail [here](https://github.com/gregoryross/Walkthroughs/blob/master/Integrated_Likelihoods/Nuisance_paramaters_in_likelihoods.ipynb).
+For this case, the fulltwo-dimensional likelihood surface looks like this:

 ![image](https://github.com/gregoryross/Walkthroughs/blob/master/Integrated_Likelihoods/2D_Likelihood.png)